mbelcevic/garden-by-milos/src/site/notes/garden by Milos/currently growing.md

 WIP / should look into / want to work on:
  -   PRD as an agile, collaborative artefact / tool versus "old-fashioned" PRD
+	 - Looked into this and published [a blog post on Toptal blog](https://www.toptal.com/product-managers/digital/prd-digital-product-development)

  -   Public roadmaps and collab
  -   super-brief history of coffee and guide to espresso-based drinks
  -   Interstitial journaling